maximepvrt/nuxt-studio/playground/docus/content/index.md

 ::u-page-hero
 #title
-Write beautiful docs with uuuuup
+Write beautiful docs with this power app

 #description
 Ship fast, flexible, and SEO-optimized documentation with beautiful design out of the box.